 The file destination clause directs the channel to a disk file.
-It can include limitations both on how large the file is allowed to become, and how many versions of the file will be saved each time the file is opened.
+It can include limitations both on how large the file is allowed to become, and on how many versions of the file are saved each time the file is opened.

-If you use the versions log file option, then named will retain that many backup versions of the file by renaming them when opening.
-For example, if you choose to keep three old versions of the file lamers.log, then just before it is opened lamers.log.1 is renamed to lamers.log.
-2, lamers.log.0 is renamed to lamers.log.1, and lamers.log is renamed to lamers.log.0.
-You can say versions unlimited to not limit the number of versions.
+If the versions log file option is used, then named retains that many backup versions of the file by renaming them when opening.
+For example, to keep three old versions of the file lamers. log, just before it is opened lamers.log.l is renamed to lamers.log.2, lamers.log.0 is renamed to lamers.log.1, and lamers.log is renamed to lamers.log.0.
+The versions unlimited option can be set to not limit the number of versions.
 If a size option is associated with the log file, then renaming is only done when the file being opened exceeds the indicated size.
 No backup versions are kept by default; any existing log file is simply appended.

 The size option for files is used to limit log growth.
-If the file ever exceeds the size, then named will stop writing to the file unless it has a versions option associated with it.
+If the file ever exceeds the size, then named stops writing to the file unless it also has a versions option associated with it.
 If backup versions are kept, the files are rolled as described above and a new one begun.
-If there is no versions option, no more data will be written to the log until some out-of-band mechanism removes or truncates the log to less than the maximum size.
+If there is no versions option, no more data is written to the log until some out-of-band mechanism removes or truncates the log to less than the maximum size.
 The default behavior is not to limit the size of the file.

-Example usage of the size and versions options:
+Here is an example using the size and versions options: